rzo1/crawler4j/README.md

 - more documentation
 - more tests (JUnit)
 - uses Apache Maven as build tool
-- provides a clean upgrade paths by keeping backward compatibility in mind and deprecating methods before removing them
+- provides a clean upgrade path by keeping backward compatibility in mind and deprecating methods before removing them
 - more eyes have gone through the code, so readability and correctness have improved
 - maintained, i.e. dependencies are often updated to their latest versions